remylenoir/drop-the-beat/README.md

 ```

-Every value is then assigned in my constructor
+Every value is then assigned in the constructor
 ```javascript
 class TechnoBox extends Box {
   constructor(color, genre, type, image, audio) {